prometheus-operator/prometheus-operator/Documentation/user-guides/exposing-prometheus-and-alertmanager.md

       memory: 400Mi
 ```

-All Prometheus `Pod`s are labeled with `prometheus: <prometheus-name>`, as the Prometheus object's name is `main`, the selector ends up being `prometheus: main`.
-Meaning, the respective manifest for the `Service` needs the selector to be `prometheus: main`.
+All Prometheus Pods are labeled with `prometheus: <prometheus-name>`.
+If the Prometheus object's name is `main`, the selector is `prometheus: main`.
+This means that the respective manifest for the `Service` must define the selector as `prometheus: main`.

 ```yaml
 apiVersion: v1